vincenzoiovino/timelock.fs/README.md

 ### Encrypt to the future
 You can right click on any file, e.g. `MyFile.pdf`, in Windows Explorer, select `Show more options` (this may depend on your Windows version) and then click on `timelock.fs.encrypt`.
 You will be prompted to choose a date in the future in the format DD/MM/YYYY and then you will just have to click on the `Encrypt` button.
 It will be created a file `MyFile.pdf.tlcs` that contains the encrypted version of the file `MyFile.pdf`.
-You can now delete the original file if you want to hide it.
+You can now delete the original file `MyFile.pdf` if you want to hide it until the chosen day.

 ### Decrypt